© 2025 WSHU

 Suzanne Bona is the host and executive producer of Sunday Baroque, a nationally syndicated weekly radio show of Baroque and early music which she originated on WSHU in 1987.

-Julie Freddino is WSHU's production director, and she's the host of Sunday Spotlight and producer of Sunday Baroque.
+Julie Freddino is WSHU's program director.
+She also hosts Sunday Spotlight and produces Sunday Baroque.

 Sabrina is host and producer of WSHU’s daily podcast After All Things.
 She also produces the climate podcast Higher Ground and other long-form news and music programs at the station.
 Sabrina spent two years as a WSHU fellow, working as a reporter and assisting with production of The Full Story.